-The date of issue of a reinsurance policy by a reinsurer must independently be determined without having regard to the date of issue of the original policy which is reinsured.
+The date of issue of a reinsurance policy by a reinsurer must be determined independently without having regard to the date of issue of the original policy which is reinsured.
 If, for example, a reinsurer writes a treaty during any year of assessment commencing on or after 1 January 2016 taking over a book of in-force policies written prior to that date, it will be regarded as a new policy issued after that date.
 A treaty that existed prior to 1 January 2016 will not constitute a new policy if any further policies are added to the same treaty on or after 1 January 2016.
+Further policies under such treaty will be assigned to the policyholder funds in proportion to the allocation established on 31 December 2015 under the previous look-through basis as defined in "owner" in section 29A(1).

-A reinsurance treaty that is simply renewed (for example, the renewal of underlying FAC slips, or the change in terms and conditions through addenda to the original agreement) at the end of a guaranteed period or lives are added to an existing treaty will not constitute a new policy even though it is a risk policy for the insurer.
+A reinsurance treaty that is simply renewed (for example, the renewal of underlying FAC slips, or the change in terms and conditions through addenda to the original agreement) at the end of a guaranteed period or when lives are added to an existing treaty will not constitute a new policy even though it is a risk policy for the insurer.